library(tidyverse)1 Introduction

 Now check the names again.
 Did it work?

-Note that in the examples above you are not really rewriting the data you have imported.
-Here the “data %>%” means, that you are just trying how it would look like if you apply the following steps to data.
-To really change it you would have to assign your result into a new dataset, by using following options:
+Note that in the examples above, you are not really rewriting the data you have imported.
+Here, the data %>% means that you are just trying to see what it would look like if you apply the following steps to the data.
+To really change it, you would have to assign your result to a new dataset by using one of the following options:

 This might sound troublesome, but it is actually very helpful.
-You can try all the steps and when you are happy with the code, you can put everything into one pipe line from import of the data to export of the result.
+You can try all the steps, and when you are satisfied with the code, you can combine everything into a single pipeline, from importing the data to exporting the result.

 1.3 Data import

-We will train how to import data with Tidyverse, which means readr or readxl in case of Excel files (see cheatsheet)
+We will train on how to import data using the tidyverse approach, which includes readr or readxl for Excel files (see the cheatsheet).

-What is useful is to check which files are stored in the folders we have.
-Here we list all files in the working=project directory
+It is useful to check which files are stored in the folders we have.
+Here, we list all files in the working (=project) directory.

 [3] "11_database_to_plot.html" "11_database_to_plot.qmd"

-Or we can dive deeper in the hierarchy and check content of data folder, or specific subfolder
+Or we can dive deeper into the hierarchy and check the content of the data folder or a specific subfolder.

 [9] "gapminder" "gapminder_clean"